Hossein Kaebi: Return to Iran

 He was returned to Persepolis after he failed to make an impact at Leicester City.
 He won the Iran's Premier Football League for the second time under Afshin Ghotbi.
 Despite the offer from Persepolis F.C. he decided to move to Saipa F.C.
 He said he wanted to experience new team and he could not continue playing for Persepolis F.C. but he never said why.
 Many others believed that he moved to Saipa F.C. for a better offer.
 After 2 seasons he settled in one club and played in Asian Champions League also played 26 games in 2008–9 season for Saipa.Then he joined Steel Azin and spent two seasons before joining Rah Ahan in 2011 where he joined his beloved coach Ali Daei where they fall apart after Kaebi failed to attend few training sessions on time and he decided to leave and move to Sanat Naft in January 2013 where he stayed for half a season and 6 months before joining Esteghlal Khuzestan for 2013–14 season.
 After a short stint at Sepidrood, he announced his retirement from football in December 2018.

 Club career statistics

+World record

+In March 2025, Transfer Market claimed that Hossein Kaabi was the only footballer in the world with the most national team appearances before the age of 24.